algolia/npm-search/README.md

 ##### Prefix Search

 Algolia provides default prefix search capabilities (matching words with only the beginning).
-This is disabled for the `keywords`, `owner.name` and `owners.name` attributes.
+This is disabled for the `owner.name` and `owners.name` attributes.

 ##### Typo-tolerance

 Algolia provides default typo-tolerance.
-Typo-tolerance is disabled for the `keywords` attribute.

 ##### Exact Boosting